 We are giving two performances, on Friday and Saturday, April 12 & 13, 2019, at 8 PM at the George Ignatieff Theatre on the downtown campus of the University of Toronto.
 Printed copies of the one-page summary in English (also available on-line below) as well as projected surtitles in English will be available at both shows.
 You can purchase tickets on-line now, with seats selected after purchase and starting the week of March 4, 2019 by our box office staff; or you will be able to contact our box office by telephone weekdays 11 AM – 5 PM starting April 1, 2019.
+Update April 12 10 AM: we are sold out for both evening performances.
+There may be a few tickets available at the door for purchase by cash only.
 Tickets, if any remain, will also be available at the door on the nights of the performances with payment by cash only.

 Date and Time

 Friday, April 12 and Saturday, April 13, 2019 at 8 PM